Roseisle

-Roseisle, also known as Old Town, is a village in the parish of Duffus, near Elgin, Moray, in the Strathspey region of Scotland.
+Roseisle is an area in the west of the Laich of Moray near Elgin, Moray in the parish of Duffus.
+The area includes the former farms at Oldtown, Easter Backlands of Roseisle, the three farms on the Bank of Roseisle and the clachan of the College of Roseisle.

+Location

+The College of Roseisle lies at crossroads of the main Burghead to Elgin road and the Lossiemouth to Forres road.
+The college prefix recalls the former monks college.

+Near Roseisle, just over a mile from the College of Roseisle, is Roseisle Distillery, which is owned by Diageo.

+In the 19th century various stone cists or coffins were found in the area with human remains and, in some cases, ornaments.

 History

 A charter was given to William, son of Freskin from King William I of Scotland, of the lands of Roseisle between 1165 and 1171.
 Roseisle was sold by Alexander Stuart, 5th Earl of Moray to Alexander Sutherland, 1st Lord Duffus in 1653.
-The estate was purchased by Archibald Dunbar of Northfield who then sold Roseisle to John Gordon, 16th Earl of Sutherland in 1729.
+The estate was purchased by Archibald Dunbar of Northfield, who then sold it to John Gordon, 16th Earl of Sutherland in 1729.

+Local attractions

+There are various walks in the Roseisle area: